ppy/osu-wiki/wiki/Beatmap_information/en.md

 Users can use the `Hype Beatmap` button to redirect to the [discussion page](/wiki/Beatmap_discussion) and [hype](/wiki/Beatmap/Hype) the beatmap, indicating that they want the beatmap to be ranked.
 The `Hype Beatmap` button will turn grey and become unclickable after the user has hyped the beatmap.

-Typically, if a beatmap is [Qualified](/wiki/Beatmap/Category#qualified), there will also be a `Report Problem` button beneath the `Hype Beatmap` button, which will also take users to the discussion page, but with the intention of reporting any problems that might have been missed during the nomination phase.
+Typically, if a beatmap is [Qualified](/wiki/Beatmap/Category#qualified), there is a `Report Problem` button beneath the `Hype Beatmap` button, which will also take users to the discussion page, but with the intention of reporting any problems that might have been missed during the nomination phase.

 ## Rankings